PM Lauds Bureaucracy For Cooperation, Guidance During 16-month Stint - UrduPoint

 The prime minister lamented the past practice of unnecessarily criticizing and victimising the competent officers which adversely impacted public service.
 Just like the politicians, the officers were also victimised and their families harassed.

-He said the civil service faced a severe blow during the devolution due to very reason, some of the youngsters also opted to join other services.
+He said the civil service faced a severe blow during the devolution as due to the very reason, some of the youngsters also opted to join other services.

 Mentioning systemic delays in the execution of 10,000MW solar energy project, Prime Minister Shehbaz called for establishing robust systems to ensure the smooth execution of projects.